 \subsubsection{Function Pointer Hooking Detection Module}

 The \textit{Function Pointer Hooking Detection Module} initiates the extraction and analysis of function pointers from relevant service tables such as the Boot Services Table, Runtime Services Table, and DXE Services Table, since they can be victims of hooking.
 The entries in each UEFI-compliant service table include pointers to service functions.
-More specifically, each entry in the service table is a pointer to the DXE driver where this service is implemented.
+More specifically, each entry in the service table is a pointer to the DXE driver where the service is implemented.

 To associate the service name with the respective pointer, the service tables follow a strict sequential order that is maintained across UEFI-compliant implementations, where each number in the table entry corresponds to a specific service function.
 This order makes the extraction and analysis of function pointers straightforward: first, function names are mapped to their pointers in the corresponding service table.
 Next, each service pointer undergoes validation to confirm that it resides within the expected memory range associated with its driver’s GUID.
-Eventually, any service pointer in a service table that points outside the GUID-defined memory region allocated for the driver where the service is implemented is flagged as suspicious, as it violates the expected mapping between the function and its originating driver.
-When such an anomaly is detected, the \textit{Function Pointer Hooking Detection Module} records the relevant metadata, including the GUID, the driver's memory region, and, when available, the file path of the driver owning the memory region where the pointer was found; this enables the analyst to trace the anomaly back to its source.
+If a service pointer in a service table references an address outside the memory region defined by the GUID of the driver responsible for implementing that service, it is flagged as suspicious, as it violates the expected mapping between the function and its originating driver.
+Upon detecting such anomaly, the \textit{Function Pointer Hooking Detection Module} records the relevant metadata, including the GUID, the driver's memory region, and, when available, the file path of the driver owning the memory region where the pointer was found; this enables analysts to trace the anomaly back to its source.